StudentDX/Visualizer/README.md

 David - Working on Insertion Sort

+Aryan - Working on Selection Sort

 May 29

 David - finished Insertion sort; changed how bars are displayed at the end; started quicksort

+Aryan - was sick on this day